Not All Sales Leadership Scenarios Are of Equal Value

 When markets change or when sales teams experience competition, animosity, role ambiguity, or a lack of leadership, sales leaders must sometimes restructure the team to best meet a new sales strategy, play to people’s strengths, or to better align resources.

-Top sales leaders know how to realign teams without having people take their eye off the ball and without creating higher levels of stress, lower levels of productivity, and decreased levels of employee engagement.
+Top sales leaders know when to to realign teams and how to make it happen without having people take their eye off the ball, causing higher levels of stress, creating lower levels of productivity, and decreasing levels of employee engagement.

 The Bottom Line